scar-ai/Mixture-of-Latents/README.md

 -   **`model.py`**: This is the heart of the project.
 It defines the complete model architecture, including:
     -   `TheTransformer`: The main class that assembles the entire model.
-    -   `MultiHeadAttention`: The custom Mixture-of-Latents Attention implementation.
+    -   `MultiHeadAttention`: The custom Multi Latent Attention implementation.
     -   `GatingNetwork` & `TransformerBlock`: The core components for the Mixture-of-Experts (MoE) layers.
     -   `RotaryPositionEncoding`: The implementation for RoPE.